jwjacobson/llm_service_api/README.md

 ### Welcome — `GET /api/`

 Returns a welcome message.
-If you cannot access this, the server is probably not running.
+If you cannot access this, either the server is not running or you entered the wrong address.

 **curl:**:
 ```bash